 Here is how the pin counting works:

-This image shows both versions, with the jumper added.
+This image shows both versions (old green, and new white), with the jumper added.
 The green one has been factory modified, it is not the stock version.
 With the jumper added, these units use the on-board chip antenna, not the u.fl conector:

 And here, we see these same units with the jumper removed.
 Remember, the green unit here has been modified so that pins 5 and 6 are no longer connected on the circuit board below the TiMo RF module.
 These units now both use the u.fl antenna.
 They will not perform well without an antenna connected.
 You must use an external antenna with these: